TStalnaker44/boms_away_study/data_analysis/README.md

 The `run_all.py` file is the main hub for processing and analysis.
 Once everything has been configured, the pipeline should work seemlessly (from Qualtics data conversion all the way through to plotting figures).

-Specific functionality can be toggled on and off by adjusting the `config.py` file.
+Specific functionality can be toggled on and off by adjusting the `settings.py` file.
 This file will also allow you to select one or more surveys to work with.
-Further explanation of the adjustable parameters is available within the `config.py` file.
+Further explanation of the adjustable parameters is available within the `settings.py` file.

 ### Adding a New Survey
 Note: If this is your first time using the tool, you will also need to create the `surveys` directory.
 Put this at the top-level.

 Adding a new survey for analysis is as simple as adding a few files.
 First create a new folder in the `surveys` directory.
 This is where you will store all of your survey related files.
 You can name the folder however you like, but it is advised to avoid spaces.
-You will use this folder name to identify your survey in the `config.py` file.
+You will use this folder name to identify your survey in the `settings.py` file.
+The directory names of all surveys to be analyzed should be included in the `SURVEYS` list.

 Now that you have your main survey folder, it's time to add some files.
 First, add a `files` folder to your survey directory.